How Long Do Monstera Leaves Take To Unfurl?

 That’s from me ‘helping’.

-When it first happened, that mark was really bright and noticeable, but it’s faded a lot of over time.
+When it first happened, that mark was really bright and noticeable, but it’s faded a lot over time.

 Almost like the plant was trying to say ‘GEROFF’ when I er, helped.